hunganh1310/20251-IT4931-Big-Data-Lab/Spark_lab/README.md

 - Process large datasets with Spark DataFrames
 - Implement real-time data processing with Structured Streaming
 - Build machine learning pipelines with Spark MLlib
+- Use Spark SQL for querying data with SQL syntax
+- Integrate Spark with Apache Iceberg for data lakehouse storage
+- Create and manage tables, views, and UDFs
 - Optimize Spark applications for performance
 - Integrate Spark with various data sources
 - Monitor and debug Spark applications